jphaugla/awsDB2ToAuroraPostgres/README.md

     * the script is at C:\Users\Administrator\Desktop\DMS Workshop\awsDB2ToAuroraPostgres\scripts\drop_constraints.sql

 ### Create DMS Resources

+Some choices here.
+In addition can add a separate Migration Task for using the same DB2 source tables but the target endpoint is Kinesis.
+In this scenario, there are no mapping rules but a separate Kinesis stream is needed for each table.
+The streams are defined in the cloud formation template as well.

 * Create DMS Replication Instance following Steps from [immersion training](https://dms-immersionday.workshop.aws/en/sqlserver-aurora-postgres/data-migration/replication-instance/replication-instance.html)
 * Create DMS Source and Target Endpoints [Steps](https://dms-immersionday.workshop.aws/en/sqlserver-aurora-postgres/data-migration/endpoints/endpoints.html) steps but use these parameters for the source ![source parameters](README_PHOTOS/SourceDatabase.jpg)